In this tutorial, I will show you how to use ‘e’ in Excel (where ‘e’ is the Euler’s number)

 Also read: How to Square a Number in Excel?

-How to Use e in Excel
+How to Use Euler’s Number (e) in Excel?

 The value of e is mostly used in combination with a rate and a time period, often having the value of e raised to the power of some variable(s).